pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: CERTA

-Item.
 17. It can be concluded from the text that working to raise young people's self-esteem and values is a way to stop these people from becoming criminais.